sdv-dev/SDV/README.md

 }
 ```

-## 2. Create and fit an SDV instance
+## 2. Model the database using SDV

-Before sampling, **SDV** needs to learn about your data in a process called *Database Modeling*.
+First, we build a hierarchical statistical model of the data using **SDV**.
+For this we will

-During this process, **SDV** will walk across all the tables in your dataset learning
+create an instance of the `sdv.SDV` class and use its `fit` method.

-about the table relationships and the probability distributions of their values.
+During this process, **SDV** will traverse across all the tables in your dataset following the

-To do this, we create an instance of the `sdv.SDV` class and call its `fit`
+primary key-foreign key relationships and learn the probability distributions of the values in
-method passing it both the `metadata` and `tables` that we obtained before:
+the columns.

 ```python
 from sdv import SDV